dan-online/bunnycdnjs/README.md

+# BunnyJS / BunnyCDNJS
-BunnyJS is a unoficial NodeJS client for the BunnyCDN API.
+is a unoficial NodeJS client for the BunnyCDN API.

 # Why ?